Readless

 Choose Wallabag if...

 You want complete control over your data with a self-hosted, open-source solution.
 Best for privacy-conscious users and developers who prefer running their own infrastructure.
-Completely free with no subscriptions or accounts required.
+Completely free with no subscriptions or accounts required (as of May 2026).

 Frequently Asked Questions